-While the story of If Only For One Night is predictable and very cliché, the chemistry between the female and male lead are pleasant surprises.
+While the story of Only For One Night is predictable and very cliché, the chemistry between the female and male lead are pleasant surprises.

 Characters & Storyline